jpulse-net/jpulse-framework/docs/genai-instructions.md

      - Log format: `[controller].[method]` for all log messages
    - Log database CRUD actions: `create`, `update`, `delete`
      - Update example: `await LogController.logChange(req, 'myController', 'update', id, oldObj, newObj);`
-   - See reference implementations for patterns
+   - See site/webapp/controller/helloTodo.js reference implementations for patterns

 9. **Code Quality**:
    - No tabs - always 4 spaces for indentation
-   - No spaces on blank lines (violations caught by /^ +$/ search)
+   - No trailing spaces or spaces on blank lines (violations caught by /^ +$/ search)
    - Proper error handling in all API endpoints

-10. ***Chain of Thought**:
+10. **Chain of Thought**: Use reasoning process before responding
-    - Use chain of thought process (thinking mode lite)
+    - Think through problems step-by-step
-    - Create 10 paragraphs before replying
+    - Consider multiple approaches before suggesting solutions

 11. **No Guessing or Hallucination**:
-    - Ask for details if you don't have enough information
+    - Ask for details if information is insufficient
-    - Do not make stuff up
+    - Do not invent or assume details
-    - Instead respond with:
-    - "I don't know"
-    - "I am not sure, but I can look it up if you'd like"
+    - Respond with: "I don't know", "I'm not sure, but I can look it up", or "I need more details"
-    - "I forgot, but you can remind me, or provide more details"

-12. **Cursor History Log**:
+12. **Gen-AI History Log** (if user requests):
-    - Maintain a `cursor_log.txt` file in the project root for the user's and your own reference
+    - Maintain `genai-log.txt` or `cursor-log.txt` in project root when requested
-    - Log format:
-        - Start with timestamp in YYYY-MM-DD HH:MM format
-        - Add the user prompt
-        - Write a summary of your output, append to it on follup-up requests on the same topic
-        - After completing the requested changes, write if the changes were accepted or rejected
+    - Format: Timestamp (YYYY-MM-DD HH:MM), user prompt, summary of output, acceptance status
-    - Separate log entries with 60 "=" equal signs
+    - Separate entries with 60 "=" characters

 #### Never Do These Things